aiidateam/aiida-core/docs/source/howto/run_codes.rst

 Computer setup
 --------------

-The configuration of computers happens in two steps: setting up the public metadata asociated with the |Computer| in AiiDA provenance graphs, and configuring private connection details.
+The configuration of computers happens in two steps: setting up the public metadata associated with the |Computer| in AiiDA provenance graphs, and configuring private connection details.

 Start by creating a new computer instance in the database: